What will NBN’s Sky Muster Plus mean for satellite broadband users?

 New Sky Muster Plus plans coming next year will offer quota-free browsing for some usage types, as well as speed bursts over the current 25Mbps limit.

 Customers on the National Broadband Network utilising NBN Co's Sky Muster satellite services typically see the lowest overall speeds and most limitations on their usage relative to any fixed line NBN FTTP or FTTN plan.
-NBN Co has today announced that it's relaxing the rules around Sky Muster usage with plans to launch new "Sky Muster Plus" plans for its retail ISP partners to offer consumers in 2019.
+NBN Co has today announced that it's relaxing the rules around Sky Muster usage with plans to launch new "Sky Muster Plus" plans for its retail internet service provider (ISP) partners to offer consumers in 2019.

 Is Sky Muster Plus faster than my existing Sky Muster plan?